• Home

 This casserole freezes well!
 After baking it, let it completely cool off.
 Then place it in a freezer-friendly container, wrap the container with clear wrap (for extra protection against freezer burn), label it, and freeze it for up to 3 months.

-Do you put eggs in old-fashioned tuna casserole?
+Do you put eggs in a tuna casserole?

 Back in the day, some people added 1 or 2 hard-boiled, chopped eggs to this casserole.
 Probably to stretch out the meal or to just make it better!
 No rules here 🙂